Lip and Tongue-Tie Treatment – Tulsa, OK

 Giving Your Child Greater Oral Function

 Are you experiencing difficulty breastfeeding?
-Does your little one not want to take a bottle?
+Is your little one not gaining enough weight?
 A lip or tongue-tie in Tulsa can be the reason.
 Although many children are born with a restricted frenulum, it can be worrisome and overwhelming for both nursing parents and growing children.
-By allowing Glisten Dental to correct this common problem, it can not only make the early bonding years more special, but it can also be beneficial to preventing additional issues (i.e., speech, self-esteem problems, etc.) in the future.
-Contact our team today to find out if your child could benefit from lip and tongue-tie treatment.
+Allowing Glisten Dental Care of Tulsa to correct this common problem can not only make the early bonding years more special, but it can also be beneficial to preventing additional issues (i.e., speech, self-esteem problems, etc.) in the future.
+Contact our team today to find out if your child could benefit from a lip and tongue-tie treatment.

 What is a Lip/Tongue-Tie?